Thimbleweed Park: Reception

 Thimbleweed Park was released to positive reviews from critics, the PC version garnering a rating of 84 out of a possible 100 on the review aggregator website Metacritic, based on 59 critics.

 Awards

-The game was nominated for "Best Comedy Game" in PC Gamer's 2017 Game of the Year Awards; for "Best Mobile Game" in Destructoid's Game of the Year Awards 2017; and for "Best Adventure Game" in IGN's "Best of 2017 Awards".
+The game was nominated for "Best Comedy Game" in PC Gamer's 2017 Game of the Year Awards; for "Best Mobile Game" in Destructoid's Game of the Year Awards 2017; and for "Best Adventure Game" in IGNs "Best of 2017 Awards".
 It won the award for "Best Ending" in Game Informer's 2017 Game of the Year Awards.
-In Adventure Gamers' Aggie Awards 2017, the game won the award each for "Best Traditional Adventure" and "Best Adventure of 2017", and also won the Reader's Choice Award each for "Best Story", "Best Writing - Comedy", "Best Setting", "Best Acting (Voice or Live Action)", and "Best Sound Effects"; while it was a runner-up each for "Best Character" with Delores Edmund (both original and Reader's Choice) and Ransome the Clown (Reader's Choice only), "Best Concept" (Reader's Choice), "Best Graphic Design", "Best Animation", and "Best Music".
+In Adventure Gamers Aggie Awards 2017, the game won "Best Traditional Adventure" and "Best Adventure of 2017", and also won the Reader's Choice Award each for "Best Story", "Best Writing - Comedy", "Best Setting", "Best Acting (Voice or Live Action)", and "Best Sound Effects".